flightaware/tohil/README.md

    - `side effects: imports named module into globals of the python interpreter`
    - the name of the module may be of the form module.submodule

+Tohil provides new commands for interactiving with the python interpreter, via the ::tohil namespace.

+tohil::eval evaluates the code passed to it as if with python's eval.
+So it has to be an expression, i.e. it is an error if you try to define a function with it, or even set the value of a variable.

+Anything returned by python from the eval is returned to tcl.

+tohil::exec evaluates the code passed to it as if with python's exec.
+Nothing is returned.
+If the python code prints anything, it goes to stdout using python's I/O subsystem.
+However you can easily redirect python's output to go to a string, or whatever, in the normal python manner.
+Tohil provide a python class that will send everything sent to python's stdout through to Tcl's stdout.
+This should be great for Rivet.

+tohil::call provides a way to invoke one tcl function, with zero or more arguments, without having to pass it through eval and running the risk that tcl metacharacters appearing in the data will cause quoting problems, accidental code execution, etc.

+tohil::import provides a way to import python modules, although I'm not sure that it's much different from doing a tohil::exec "import module"

 example tclsh session:

 ```